Volunteers are the heart and soul of our organization.

 A volunteer group is made up of 10 to 20 people who want to volunteer at the same site on the same day.
 To find out how to sign up your group, click here

 How can my church or faith community get involved?

 Your congregation or faith community can volunteer, donate, and even sponsor a home!
 Find out about our faith communities opportunities

 There are a variety of opportunities for you or your congregation or company to sponsor a Habitat home and make a difference!
 Churches click here.
 Corporations click here.

 Groups: I’m giving my time, why do you want my money, too?

-Each year over thousands of volunteers work with Raritan Valley Habitat for Humanity to help us build decent, affordable houses in partnership with the families that will live in them.
+Each year, over thousands of volunteers work with Raritan Valley Habitat for Humanity to help us build decent, affordable houses in partnership with the families that will live in them.
 We value each and every one or them, even if the volunteer has never held a hammer or a screwdriver.
 Volunteer labor is one very important way that we keep the cost of our houses to an absolute minimum.
 Without volunteers, we cannot get the job done.
 But volunteer labor is only one resource needed to keep the momentum of Habitat growing.
 It also takes money.
 Without money to buy materials and cover other costs, construction stops.
 Many construction volunteers are surprised, and sometimes offended, when we request a contribution.
 Unfortunately, some people feel that this request undervalues their volunteer service, or that using volunteers is simply a pretext for soliciting funds.
 Neither is true.
 We actively recruit volunteers because we need them.
 And we ask for money because we need that too.
 We ask because we need ever dollar we can raise, and the more money that we can raise, the more volunteers we can put to work on construction sites.
-We ask because if we don’t, people will assume that we don’t need their charitable contributions.
+We ask because if we do not, people tend to assume that we are not in need of their charitable contributions.
 So don’t be mad at us.
-We truly value your time and deeply appreciate whatever you can offer.
+We truly value your time and deeply appreciate whatever you are able to offer.